niharrs/Blockchain-Voting/README.md

-# Blockchain Voting on Ethereum
+# Blockchain Voting on Ethereum: Polling between Friends and How I Met Your Mother

 This is a blockchain voting system which runs on Ethereum network.
-It records votes from different participants to different candidates.
+It stores polling results between Friends TV Show and How I Met Your Mother TV Show.

 ## Getting Started